akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/D-PROJECT_EXECUTION.md

 ![flowchart](https://user-images.githubusercontent.com/121418382/210502428-1d2eec2c-26a1-4c98-a24a-aafdbbb810df.jpg)

- Emotion from Different Speakers in Audio Segment Implementation Example
+### Emotion from Different Speakers in Audio Segment Implementation Example

 ### Description of the project coding and implementation
 #### Built With:
--Python 3.6.9
+- Python 3.6.9
--Tensorflow-keras
+- Tensorflow-keras
--librosa
+- librosa

 #### Getting Started on Emotion of Speakers Detection: